 Or you can just Google the following:

-“By setting a hiring timeframe, you’re ensuring that you’ll be moving through the hiring process at your pace plus you’re creating a bit of urgency,” explains Victor Cousins, the head of talent acquisition at Supreme Dissertations.
-“If the candidates feel the sense of urgency, they will be much more compelled to send their resume.”
+"By setting a hiring timeframe, you're ensuring that you'll be moving through the hiring process at your pace, plus you're creating a bit of urgency," explains Victor Cousins, the head of talent acquisition at Supreme Dissertations.
+“If the candidates feel a sense of urgency, they will be much more compelled to send their resume."

-So, include specific start dates or deadlines for resume submission.
+So, include specific start dates or deadlines for resume submission in your job posting templates.

 Bonus Tip: Use Tools

-There is a wide variety of helpful tools to craft a compelling job description out there, so we compiled a list with some of the good ones:
+There is a wide variety of helpful tools to craft compelling job descriptions out there, so we compiled a list with some of the good ones:

 -

 Hemingway Editor.
-Analyze your job description for clarity, word selection, and get a readability score.
+Analyze your job description for clarity, word selection, and get readability score.

 -